 The 4 C's

-1. CutWhen cut by a master cutter to exact proportions, a diamond is better able to handle light, creating more brilliance and more sparkle.
+1. CutWhen cut by a master cutter to exact proportions, a diamond is better able to handle light which creates more brilliance and sparkle.
 We ensure that our diamonds are cut within the range of proportions that ensures that these properties are maximised.

 1. Diamonds cut to good or excellent proportions reflect light from one facet to another.